 New Student Days occur before and after the start of classes in the fall and spring semesters.
 New Student Mentors are available in Student Activities every day to continue offering support and assistance to all students.
 For more information, or to sign up to attend a New Student Day, visit the New Student Day page.

 The Charlestown ID Station is in Student Central.
 The Chelsea ID Station is in the foyer of the Administrative area, Room 102.

 To obtain your student ID card, you must bring your computer-generated class schedule and any government-issued photo identification card to the Charlestown or Chelsea Campus ID stations.
 Your student ID serves as your Library card.

 - United States passport

 - Other educational ID card

 You must always carry a current, valid student ID card on campus and present it upon request by any college official.
-Your first student ID card is free upon admission to the College.
-Replacement cards are available for $15.

 For the hours of operation for the College’s ID stations, contact Student Central.